 If we have the correct email: On the parent kiosk at your provider, click on the forgot PIN link and enter your email address associated with your CCAP case You will receive an email to reset and you will need to enter a new PIN.

-If we have the incorrect email: Update the email address in CHATS and reassess case.
+If we have the incorrect email: You will need to have your CCAP technician update your email address in our system.
 Then, on the parent kiosk at your provider, click on the forgot PIN link and enter your email address associated with your CCAP case.
 You will receive an email to reset and you will need to enter a new PIN.

 How do I do a previous check in or check out?